NGX: Equities investors lose N18bn as ASI dips marginally

 ETranzact dominated the volume charts as the top traded stock by volume for the trading session.
 This is followed by FBN Holdings, United Bank for Africa, Guaranty Trust Holding Company (GTCO) and Transcorp to complete the list of the five most traded stocks by volume.

-With regards to the value of traded stocks, GTCO took the lead among the top five performers.
+With regards to the value of traded stocks, GTCO took the lead of the top five performers.
 It is flanked by FBN Holdings, Zenith Bank, United Bank for Africa, and BUA Cement.

 ALSO READ FROM NIGERIAN TRIBUNE